Brass of Peace 2020-2021

-Horns – Olivia Arbach, Elizabeth Crafton, Danny Harkin, Audrey Smith, Rachel Smith-Cohen
+Horns – Danny Harkin, Rachel Smith-Cohen, Graham Lovely

 He thoroughly enjoys performing as a soloist, chamber ensemble player, and an orchestral musician.
 Ben currently studies with Mr. Tom Cupples of the National Symphony Orchestra.
 He has studied with Mr. Steve Hendrickson, National Symphony Orchestra; Mr. Rodney Marsalis of the Rodney Marsalis Philadelphia Brass Band; Dr. Nate Hussell, formerly the principal trumpeter of the Shenandoah Conservatory Symphony Orchestra and Symphonic Wind Ensemble; Mr. Terry Everson of Boston University; and Mr. David Boltz, a soloist formerly of the U.S. Air Force Band.
 Ben aspires to be a distinguished trumpet player and tries to live his life to the fullest.

-Rachel Smith-Cohen is a junior at Sherwood High School in Sandy Spring, Maryland.
-She has been playing horn for seven years and is currently studying with James Nickel, the third horn of the National Symphony Orchestra (NSO).
+Rachel Smith-Cohen is a senior at Sherwood High School in Sandy Spring, Maryland.
+She has been playing horn for eight years and is currently studying with James Nickel, the third horn of the National Symphony Orchestra (NSO).
 She is ecstatic to be a part of this season’s Brass of Peace and is looking forward to her future of learning and experience with Ms. Alimena.

 Rachel was selected to participate in the NSO Youth Fellowship Program at the Kennedy Center starting in the 2019-2020 season, and she is a part of the Fellowship Brass Quintet coached by Bob Reardon, a horn professor at the Peabody Conservatory and a member of the NSO horn section.
 She attended the music arts camp at Interlochen Center for the Arts the last four summers and played with the World Youth Wind Symphony.